"*" indicates required fields

 You will be discharged with eye drops to use at home.
 You will receive a phone call the next day to make sure you’re recovering as expected.

-Patients typically experience a quick recovery following the SMILE or SMILE pro procedure because it is minimally invasive.
+Patients typically experience a quick recovery following a SMILE pro procedure because it is minimally invasive.
 While most people can see well the next day, it generally takes a few weeks for your vision to stabilise.
 You will be checked two weeks after your surgery to monitor your progress.

 Make sure to keep water away from your eyes for a couple of days and avoid rubbing your eyes for a few weeks.